-Article 3 - Triggers for Upgrading Septic Systems and ACOs
+Article 3 - Upgrading Septic Systems

-- 1. Required Upgrades: In order to improve the quality of water for the Town of Truro by elimination of septic systems which do not comply with Title 5 and the more protective regulations adopted by the Truro Board of Health Title 5, all non-conforming and failed systems, as defined in this regulation, shall be upgraded to comply with the requirements of Title 5 and the Truro Board of Health regulations which are in effect on the date of the triggering event: - a) At or within two years prior to any sale or transfer of title to the facility served by the system requiring inspection as described in 310 CMR 15.301. - b) Notwithstanding any exceptions set forth in 310 CMR 15.301(2), inspection prior to transfer and upgrade of non-conforming or failed systems shall occur at or within two years prior to: transfers by inheritance other than to a surviving spouse, transfers between parents and their children, between full siblings, and transfers for real property to be held in a revocable or irrevocable trust, where at least one of the designated beneficiaries is of the first degree of relationship to the grantor; and transfer shall include creation of an LLC. - c) Prior to any change of use or increase in design flow of the facility served by a system. - d) Prior to the subdivision or partitioning of a parcel on which a non-conforming or failed septic system is located. - e) Any system demonstrating the characteristics of a failed system as defined in this Section 6. - f) Any septic system that was not constructed according to the approved plan. - g) Any system with a soil absorption system with inadequate design capacity to serve the facility as it exists at the time of inspection. - h) Any system where the liquid depth in a leach pit is less than six inches from the inlet pipe invert or the remaining available volume within a leach pit above the liquid depth is less than 1/2 of one day's design flow. - i) All non-conforming septic systems in the Beach Point and Pamet River Protection District or located within two hundred (200') feet of any Wetland or within the floodplain as mapped by FEMA shall be considered failing to protect public health, safety, welfare, and the environment and shall be upgraded to meet the requirements of this Section VI and Title 5. - j) Cesspools in Truro are herein defined as failed systems and shall be upgraded to meet the requirements of Title 5 prior to December 31, 2023.
+- 1. Required Upgrades: In order to improve the quality of water for the Town of Truro by elimination of septic systems which do not comply with Title 5 and the more protective regulations adopted by the Truro Board of Health, persons who own property with non-conforming septic systems shall bring those systems into compliance by upgrading them to meet the standards of this Section VI and/or Title 5 in the following situations: - a) Prior to any sale or transfer of title to the facility served by the system in all circumstances described in 310 CMR 15.301.
+Notwithstanding any exceptions set forth in 310 CMR 15.301(2), upgrade of Nonconforming Systems shall occur prior to transfers by inheritance, between parents and their children, between full siblings, and where the grantor transfers the real property to be held in a revocable or irrevocable trust, where at least one of the designated beneficiaries is of the first degree of relationship to the grantor; and including creation of an LLC; - b) Prior to any change of use or increase in design flow of the facility served by a system; Prior to the subdivision or partitioning of a parcel on which a nonconforming septic system is located: - c) If the system demonstrates any of the characteristics of a failed system as defined in this Section VI; - d) If the septic system was not constructed according to the approved plan; or if the soil absorption system is not designed to meet the design flow of the facility it serves; or, - e) If a facility is replaced, relocated or demolished, except when the building was destroyed by fire.
+A nonconforming system serving a facility destroyed by fire does not need to be upgraded to serve a new facility if the new facility is built in the same footprint as the original and provided that there is no change in use or increase in design flow of the facility and the system is not a failed system; or - f) The liquid depth in a leach pit is less than six inches from the inlet pipe invert or the remaining available volume within a leach pit above the liquid depth is less than 1⁄2 of one day's design flow. - g) All non-conforming septic systems in the Beach Point and Pamet River Protection District or located within two hundred (200') feet of any Wetland or within the floodplain as mapped by FEMA shall be considered failing to protect public health, safety, welfare and the environment and shall be upgraded to meet the requirements of this Section VI and/or Title 5. - h) Cesspools in Truro are herein defined as failed systems and shall be upgraded to meet the requirements of Title 5 prior to December 31, 2023.
 All new systems replacing cesspools shall be installed and certified by that date.

-2. Multiple Systems on One Lot
+2. Multiple Systems on One Lot.